SakthivelRavi/ArrestPrediction/MidtermReport.md

 For a Logistic Regression all features must be independent binary numeric variables.
 This influenced our choices during the data cleaning and feature engineering stage of model construction.

+To avoid underfitting we attempted to remove features that were useless while generating new features that would provide predictive power (see the Feature Engineering section).
+To avoid overfitting we made sure to use a _massive_ dataset while limiting the possible complexity of our model.
+It would quite flatly not be possible for a Logistic Regression to memorize this much data.

 ## Feature Engineering and Data Cleaning
 Using the initial data visualizations, we were able to identify which features we believed would be informative to our model.
 Of the original 22 features present, we chose to completely discard the following features from the dataset: ID, Case Number, IUCR, Block, Beat, Ward, FBI Code, Updated On, X_Coordinate, Y_Coordinate, Longitude, Latitude, and Location.

+Of the features only the location related ones had any missing values at all.
+The Location Description feature had 2828 missing values while District had only 49.
+The Community Area feature had a whopping 616030 missing values, by far the most of any feature we actually plan to use.
+However the dataset itself is so large that this is still only a tiny percentage of all samples and poses little problem.

 The ID, Case Number, and Updated On features provide no descriptive information about the crime, so they were dropped.
 Because the IUCR is a numeric encoding of both the Primary Type and Description features, we decided to remove the single IUCR feature in favor of the two distinct categorical features.
 Since Block, X Coordinate, Y Coordinate, Longitude, Latitude, and Location values are extremely specific location-based values, (there were upwards of 849,571 unique values for Location), it is unlikely that a model would be able to draw useful information from these features.
 We predicted that because of the variable nature of crime and policing, the beats of Chicago would have shifted over the years.
 Because of this instability, we felt it would be inappropriate to base our model on the Beat feature.
 The Ward feature neither reflects the social and demographic features nor the policing activity of an area, so we chose to drop this as well.